Hotel target market segmentation: types of travellers in the hotel industry

 If you don’t understand your customer, how else will you meet and exceed their expectations?

-In order to understand your customer, you must first segment them.
-There are a wide variety of types of travellers out there – from families, to backpackers, to retirees – and each of them have different budgets and seek different experiences.
+In order to understand your customers, you must first segment them.
+There are a wide variety of types of travellers out there – from families to backpackers, to retirees – and each of them has different budgets and seeks different experiences.

 This is what we call hotel target market segmentation – the process of understanding and defining your target markets, so you can invest in marketing that appeals to them, and henceforth meet and exceed their travel expectations.